-

 A final word

-A combination of sunny beaches, dense jungle, colourful history and rich history combine in Indonesia to form an ideal holiday destination.
+A combination of sunny beaches, dense jungle, colourful traditions and rich history combine in Indonesia to form an ideal holiday destination.